-Again, if you have bird feeders in your yard, then you will know how much squirrels like seeds!
+Again, if you have bird feeders in your yard, you will know how much squirrels like seeds!

 Pumpkin seeds are an awesome bait option for squirrels.
 I know this because I have had some pumpkin seeds disappear from my yard because they were dug up by a squirrel!

-Also, in the Spring, squirrels take plants shoots as soon as they appear through the earth.
+Also, in the Spring, squirrels take plant shoots as soon as they appear through the earth.
 Plants such as pumpkin plans are a prime target for squirrels.
 Bear that in mind if you are growing things!

 Should I Use Poison To Bait Squirrels?

-I am against using poison to bait any animal, for two reasons:
+I am against using poison to bait any animal for two reasons: